-Taxpayers meeting the low-risk criterion can expect a lower level of ATO scrutiny, generally limited to a review of their satisfaction of the low-risk criteria.
-Whereas, taxpayers which constitute medium-high risk are expected to invest significant time and resources to comply with the new documentation requirements outlined within the draft PCG and the draft TR.
+Taxpayers meeting the low or low-to-moderate risk criterion can expect a lower level of ATO scrutiny, generally limited to a review of their satisfaction of the low-risk criteria, and reviews by exception.

-Taxpayers with a medium-high risk rating should also expect the ATO will apply compliance resources to review the ALDT in detail.
-Therefore, it is critical that taxpayers consider their strategy to address the PCG and/or the relative merits of ATO white-zone discussions.
+Taxpayers with a medium or high-risk rating should expect that the ATO will apply compliance resources to review the ALDT in detail and their compliance with the PCG and Ruling, with taxpayers exhibiting high-risk ratings expected to face significant scrutiny.
+Therefore, it is critical that taxpayers consider their strategy to address the PCG and Ruling and/or the relative merits of having ATO white-zone discussions.